ripio/trade/websocket-checksum-hash/README.md

 ### Ripio Trade - WebSocket Checksum Hash

 This example serves as a guide for generating checksum hashes for order book WebSocket messages.
-It’s essential that the checksum is generated consistently to ensure reliable comparison with the checksum received from the WebSocket messages.
+It's essential that the checksum is generated consistently to ensure reliable comparison with the checksum received from the WebSocket messages.

 Assuming the order book is received in the following format: